Using the Public Computers

 Our library uses the Pharos SignUp system for public computer management.
 This system ensures fair computer access to all of our patrons.
 Please note that the use of another patron's account information to access the public computer stations may result in the suspension of computer privileges for one or both of the patrons in question.

-In early 2013, the library completed a site-wide computer upgrade project.
-Public computer stations run Windows 7.
-Other software availble for public use includes:
+As of 2016, all library computer stations run Windows 10.
+Software availble for public use includes:

 - Mozilla Firefox